dzuvic/jtsgen/doc/source/Usage.rst

 ---------------------

-The ``jtsgen`` annotation processor supports with the following parameters:
+The *tsgen* annotation processor supports with the following parameters:

 * jtsgenLogLevel: enable additional logging.
 Use ine of the following ``j.u.Logging`` levels: ``OFF`` , ``SEVERE`` , ``WARNING`` , ``INFO`` , ``CONFIG``